-- Support the continuation and expansion of MARC commuter train service at the Washington Grove stop. - Explore options for providing additional southside parking for MARC commuters using the Washington Grove stop. - Explore additional measures to insure pedestrian safety for those crossing Railroad Street near Grove Road.
+- Support the continuation and expansion of MARC commuter train service at the Washington Grove stop. - Explore options for providing additional southside parking for MARC commuters using the Washington Grove stop. - Explore additional measures to insure pedestrian safety for those crossing Railroad Street near Grove Road. - As part of the Railroad Street improvement plan, work with MARC to improve the area of the stop with streetscape and landscape elements. - Encourage Montgomery County to develop and maintain Oakmont Park as an amenity for the Oakmont and Washington Grove communities.

-(2) Other Transit Services and Easement - While Town residents currently enjoy walking access to the commuter train and daily bus service provided by Montgomery County Ride-On, the existing railroad corridor was studied to determine the need for a right of way along the southern side of the tracks for additional transit options as part of the 1990 Corridor Cities Transit Easement Study.
+(2) Other Transit Services and Easement - While Town residents currently enjoy walking access to the commuter train and seven bus stops for daily bus service provided by Montgomery County Ride-On; \The existing railroad corridor was studied to determine the need for a right of way along the southern side of the tracks for additional transit options as part of the 1990 Corridor Cities Transit Easement Study.
 The resulting document recommended further study of this alignment near Washington Grove for possible extension of Metrorail, as well as a possible light-rail (trolley) or dedicated busway.
 However, more recently, the Shady Grove Sector Plan adopted by the County Council in 2006 removes the 50foot transit easement on the west side of the CSX right-of-way, north of the Shady Grove Metro Station, within the Plan Area boundary.
 Instead, priority is given to building the Corridor Cities Transitway, a transit extension proceeding directly west from Shady Grove through the King Farm property north towards Clarksburg.
 This transit alignment is preferred because it would serve major developments that currently do not have any access to transit.